adiaz92/HomeworkIR-1.2/README.md

 remote: Total 62 (delta 0), reused 0 (delta 0), pack-reused 62
 Desempaquetando objetos: 100% (62/62), listo.
 ```
-we make a build directory in our computer and change to that directory.
+We make a build directory in our computer and change to that directory.
 ```
 ~$ cd webcam_capture/
 ~/webcam_capture$ mkdir build
 ~/webcam_capture$ cd build
 ```
-Then we can build and execute the program with de cmake command.
+Then we can build and execute the program with de "cmake" command.
 ```
 ~/webcam_capture/build$ cmake ..
 -- The C compiler identification is GNU 7.4.0